ryanleejeon/ABE-516-Project/README.md

 ## 2. Obtain the data:
-I want to find keywords that are used in the Indeed.com and ISU ABE course catalogue:
+I want to find keywords that are used in the Indeed.com and ISU ABE course catalog:
   - I will be using the Indeed.com homepage for my career keyword data.
-  - I will also be using the ISU ABE course catalogue for my course key word data.
+  - I will also be using the ISU ABE course catalog for my course key word data.